 What is a team leader, and what is the appropriate boundary between being a boss and being a buddy?

-It’s a common refrain, especially for those who are new to management and those who have risen through the ranks and already have established friendships with those they will now supervise.
+It’s a common refrain, especially for first-time supervisors, and those who have risen through the ranks and already have established friendships with those they will now supervise.